mavlink/mavlink-devguide/en/protocol/camera_def.md

 # Camera Definition File

+A GCS will build a Camera Controller UI for image and video capture using information provided by the [CAMERA\_INFORMATION](http://mavlink.org/messages/common#CAMERA_INFORMATION) message.
-For simple cameras, the information provided by the [CAMERA\_INFORMATION](http://mavlink.org/messages/common#CAMERA_INFORMATION) message is sufficient for image and video captures.
-If the camera has settings and options for the user, an extended interface is required to provide the GCS the required data structures for it to build an UI for a Camera Controller.
+For very simple cameras, the information in the [CAMERA\_INFORMATION](http://mavlink.org/messages/common#CAMERA_INFORMATION) message itself is sufficient to construct the UI.
+For more complicated cameras (with settings and options) the information required to build the UI must be supplied in a *Camera Definition File* that is located at the URI specified in the message's `cam_definition_uri` field.

+The *Camera Definition File* contains all the camera settings, the options for each setting, and exclusion lists (options that invalidate or are conditional on other settings).
+In addition, it may contain localisations of GUI strings for display to the user.

+At the bottom of this page, you can find a [full example](#full_example) of a *Camera Definition File*.

-As the number of camera options is wildly different from camera to camera, it is unreasonable to create specific MAVLink messages for each and every possible option.
-It’s also not possible to tell the GCS the valid options for each camera setting.
-To solve this, a Camera Definition File is used.
-It contains all the camera settings along with the options for each setting as well as exclusion lists (options that would cause some other settings invalid or with a different set of options).
+> **Note** A *Camera Definition File* is required because the camera options differ so greatly between cameras.
+It is not reasonable to create specific MAVLink messages for each and every possible option and to tell the GCS the valid options for each camera setting.

-If the camera provides settings, a Camera Definition File should be created and its URI added to the [CAMERA\_INFORMATION](http://mavlink.org/messages/common#CAMERA_INFORMATION) message.
-At the bottom of this page, you can find a full example of a Camera Definition File.

-To get and set these options, an extended set of Parameter messages is used.
-They use a key/value pair with the parameter name and its value, which can be of any predefined or arbitrary types (though arbitrary types are only supported by custom camera controllers).

-The Camera Definition File also provides support for localization where all strings to be translated are embedded within the file itself.
-The GCS will then select the appropriate language to use based on the availability of localized strings found within the file.

 ## Schema